 This course enables students to explore digital media while engaging in aesthetic and conceptual practices in contemporary art.
 They come to understand the fundamentals of visual form and to develop technical skills with a variety of camera and computer tools, including still-image and video-editing programs.
 Personal studio projects cover a variety of subjects, such as the relationship between the arts, popular culture and the liberal arts; the historic role of technology in the arts; and the role of one's cultural and historical context in the creation and interpretation of artwork.
 Through theory and practice, students enhance their art-criticism skills, allowing for productive group interactions and the defining of personal aesthetic vision.
 Presentations and demonstrations by the professor are supplemented by student research and response to contemporary artists and issues.
 At least 10 hours of work per week outside of class is required.
 This counts toward the introductory course requirement for the major.
 No prerequisite.
 Offered every semester.

 This course allows students to explore art that is based on a merger of space and time and on a relationship between the artist and the visitor.
 Perhaps the most inclusive and pervasive art form in the last 40 years, installation art has roots in cinema, performance art, set design, architecture, graphic design, land art, public art, curating, art criticism and history in addition to the more traditional visual arts.
 In this class, students create immersive environments that are either site-specific or nomadic.
 They also have the opportunity to integrate performance, video and audio components in their projects.
 Components range from everyday objects to surveillance video, from large wall drawings to interactive switches for participants to manipulate.
 The class consists of demonstrations of art skills particularly useful in installation (sculptural, video, audio, graphic presentation and so on), presentations, readings, weekly critiques and cumulative projects.
 Previous experience with any creative media such as writing, dance, music or performance is helpful.
 This counts toward the intermediate course requirement for the major.
-Prerequisite: ARTS 102, 103, 106, 107.
+Prerequisite: ARTS 102, 103, 106, or 107.
 Offered once a year.